shauncassini/shauncassini.github.io/content/posts/hexagon.md

 # Footnotes

-[^1]: There exist better models for this, such as Artifical Fitness Levels (AFLs) [3] or Drift Analyis [4] - the Markov chain is used to simply to illustrate a point.
+[^1]: There exist better models for this, such as Artifical Fitness Levels (AFLs) [3] or Drift Analyis [4].

 [^2]: From a later experiment, it was found that an elitist implimentation of the EA which never removed its top candidate performed worse than one that didn't.
 There are a few reasons for why I think this is.
-Firstly, our non-elitist algorithm allows for the same tile to be selected, i.e. a mutation with replacement that no impact on performance with a reasonable probablility.
-Top candidates, therefore, have a chance to be unaffected and placed back into the population as they were found.
-Modifying the EA so that it must swap tiles during mutation has a significantly worse impact on performance.
-It can be concluded that a blend of elitism and non-elitism gives a good exploration vs. exploitation tradeoff.
+Firstly, our non-elitist algorithm allows for the same tile to be selected.
+In other words, a mutation with replacement that has no impact on performance, meaning that top candidates have a chance to be unaffected and placed back into the population as they were found.
+Modifying the EA so that it *must* swap tiles during mutation, however, has a significantly worse impact on performance.
+A blend of elitism and non-elitism gives a good exploration vs. exploitation tradeoff.

 [^3]: OneMax aims to find a binary string of all ones starting from a random binary string.
 Each mutation flips a bit at random.
 I've already started this experiment, and the EA is very capable of solving OneMax.
 Given the correct parameters, the EA's performance on OneMax is essentially identical to the Hexagon puzzle!
 While the results are promising, this post has to wrap up somewhere.